-- Figure the depreciation for all the depreciable real property owned by the corporation.
-(Depreciation methods are discussed later.)
-If you bought your cooperative stock after its first offering, figure the depreciable basis of this property as follows. - a) Multiply your cost per share by the total number of shares outstanding. - Add to the amount figured in (a) any mortgage debt on the property on the date you bought the stock. - c) Subtract from the amount figured in (b) any mortgage debt that is not for the depreciable real property, such as the part for the land. - Subtract from (1) any depreciation for space owned by the corporation that can be rented but cannot be lived in by tenant-stockholders.
-The result is the yearly depreciation as reduced. - Divide the number of your shares of stock by the total number of shares outstanding, including any shares held by the corporation. - Multiply the yearly depreciation as reduced (from (2)) by the number you figured in (3).
-This is your share of the corporation's depreciation.
+- c) Subtract from the amount figured in (b) any mortgage debt that is not for the depreciable real property, such as the part for the land. - 2) Subtract from (1) any depreciation for space owned by the corporation that can be rented but cannot be lived in by tenant-stockholders.
+The result is the yearly depreciation as reduced. - 3) Divide the number of your shares of stock by the total number of shares outstanding, including any shares held by the corporaexpenses included on line 4c or 6c.
+Enter the amount you allocate to each expense on the appropriate line of Schedule E, Part I.

+4) Multiply the yearly depreciation as reduced (from (2)) by the percentage you figured in (3).
+This is your share of the depreciation.